PriceHiller/mfc_elo_api/README.md

 ## Uvicorn Variables

-See [uvicorn settings](https://www.uvicorn.org/settings/) as I sure shit ain't writin' all that bs out.
+See [uvicorn settings](https://www.uvicorn.org/settings/) for uvicorn configuration.

 Effectively, take the name of each setting, append `UVICORN_` to the start of it in your environment and that's how you pass arguments to uvicorn in this application.